CodeReaper-10/Inventory-Management-System/README.md

 ## To Run:-
-- naviagate to inventory-system directory, open terminal there and type
+- naviagate to inventory-system directory, open terminal there and run
+> npm install
+- then run
 > ng serve

 ## Technologies used:-